 Maruta’s concerts have been broadcast on Radio Poland, Sud Westdeutsche Rundfunk and The Bavarian Radio.
 She has also appeared on the records Folk Songs (2014) with the EXPERIMENTAL Ensemble at the Experimental Studio of SWR Freiburg; Lo spazio apparente (2013) with the composer Maurilio Cacciatore; and Fremde Zet addendum with the ensemble MOCKBA.

-Maruta began studying flute and piano at the National Arts Academy from the age of seven with Svetlana Sitnikova.
-At seventeen, Maruta won an academic place at the Conservatoire Nationale in Strasbourg (France), with Mario Caroli; earning an Advanced Diploma and the interregional prize with Honours.
+Maruta began studying flute and piano at the National Arts Academy at seven with Svetlana Sitnikova.
+At seventeen, Maruta won an academic place at the Conservatoire Nationale in Strasbourg (France) with Mario Caroli, earning an Advanced Diploma and the interregional prize with Honours.
 She then continued her studies with Felix Renggli at Hochschule für Musik in Basel.
-Her profound interest for diverse forms of musical expression then led Maruta to the Bern University of the Arts , where she completed her Masters in Music Theatre under the tutelage of Françoise Rivalland.
+Her profound interest in diverse forms of musical expression led Maruta to the Bern University of the Arts, where she completed her Masters in Music Theatre under Françoise Rivalland.

 During her studies, Maruta was a bursary recipient of the Fondation Nicati de Luze in Lausanne; and was awarded by the Foundation Severino Gazzelloni (Florence) for her performance of the work Donax by Italian composer Ivan Fedele.
 Additionally, she was awarded the unanimous first prize of the UFAM competition (Versailles), the third prize at the Parnasse competition (Paris) and the second prize at the Eugen Coca competition (Chisinau).